 Under the well designed new character models and the interesting environment designs still lies much of the dated gameplay and level design of the 2003 release which can be evidence of the rumoured rushed development for this title, make it look good and hope nostalgia carries players through the game which may be true for some.
 The 3 playable characters all feel clunky to control with character models not landing correctly on different surfaces or enemy characters.
 After spending some time exploring the levels it soon becomes obvious that the shiny new look of the world is superficial and much of the issues are still prevalent from the original outing of this game.
 The biggest problem that I found with this level design was the death zones of levels that were often not obvious.
 Several times I would jump to a platform that looked solid and just fall through it to my death.
 I would be pulled back to safety by the cut in the hand of the SpongeBob series which would be the only positive of these inconsistencies in level designs.

 Death is a very frustrating and common occurrence in the rehydrated Battle for Bikini Bottom and often for frustrating reasons.
 Death planes such as water seem to follow no set of rules, sometimes you will bounce off them back to safety while others you will just instantly die.
-These inconsistencies continue throughout the game which leads to many confusing deaths for SpongeBob and his friends, and upon each of these deaths, you are presented with a 5 – 10-second load screen.
+These inconsistencies continue throughout the game which leads to many confusing deaths for SpongeBob and his friends, and upon each of these deaths, you are presented with a 5–10 second load screen.
 There is nothing remarkable with the load screen and nothing to look at during them as they are devoid of any information other than the game is loading.
 Upon each death the level is largely reset with enemies, shiny objects and the world resets to its default state with puzzles that may need to be completed again.

 The constant loads from random deaths in combination to the resetting of the world each time lead to levels feeling much longer than they actually are.
 Switching between the characters can be tedious as you are required to switch by attending various bus stops throughout the game.
-This especially becomes tedious when puzzles require you to switch between multiple characters to be able to completed which means multiple trips back to the bus stops.
+This especially becomes tedious when puzzles require you to switch between multiple characters to be able to be completed which means multiple trips back to the bus stops.
 SpongeBob, Patrick and Sandy each have their own variety of abilities and attacks but the majority of the game can be completed with SpongeBob unless there are character-specific puzzles in the level.